elifzorlu/DSA-210-Term-Project/README.md

 - How does sleep play a role in my focus performance?
 - How can I optimize my routines to improve focus?

 This project goes beyond merely exploring the impacts of my ADHD brain and its maximum focus length.
-It also aims to leverage data science to effectively manage the effects of ADHD on various aspects of my life.
-Whether it’s mental health, productivity, or learning, comprehending the numerical indicators behind performance is crucial for achieving success.
+It also aims to use data science to effectively manage the effects of ADHD on various aspects of my life.
+Whether it’s mental health, productivity, or learning, comprehending the numerical indicators behind performance is crucial for achieving success; it aims to use data science to develop better self-management strategies.

 ---